 The “junk drawer(s)” is/are also slowly building.
 I have a small collection of RF circuit boards from various satellite and aviation radios, and various consumer electronics devices ready to give up parts to future projects.
 I also have a few donors that haven’t been parted out yet in the fabrication shop.
 Slow going but it is an ever-evolving arrangement.

-Another shack upgrade is battery backup for all radios and TNCs.
-Not only are all of the radios on battery backup, the batteries are on constant grid charge/maintenance, but I have a solar backup as well.
+Another shack upgrade is battery backup for all active radios and TNCs; currently a 2m/70cm voice, a 2m radio and packet TNC running 24/7, and an HF rig.
+Not only are all of the radios on battery backup, the batteries are on constant grid charge/maintenance, but a solar backup is available for grid down conditions.

-- Yaesu FT-890 HF al mode primary HF base voice/data
+- Kenwood TS-450S HF al mode primary HF base voice/data

 - Yaesu FT-817ND All-band all-mode primary HF mobile